bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 3. in Bevy 0.10, bloom now looks like this.
 It's much more controlled and less overbearing.
 4. To make the bloom stronger, rather than raise the `BloomSettings` intensity, let's double the `emissive` value of each cube.
-5. Finally, if you want the extreme bloom similar to the old algorithm, you can change `BloomSettings::composite_mode` from `BloomCompositeMode::EnergyConserving` to `BloomCompositeMode::Additive`.
+5. Finally, if you want more extreme bloom similar to the old algorithm, you can change `BloomSettings::composite_mode` from `BloomCompositeMode::EnergyConserving` to `BloomCompositeMode::Additive`.
 6. Explore the new bloom settings in an interactive playground using the new `bloom_3d` (and `bloom_2d`) examples.